Ed Sheeran: Personal life

-Sheeran's tattoos are either connected to his family, achievements, or memories.
+Many of Sheeran's tattoos are either connected to his family, achievements, or memories.

 In early 2011, after securing recording and publishing deals, Sheeran purchased and renovated a farm near Framlingham, Suffolk, where he was raised.
 He said he hoped to raise a family there.
 This estate, which he has added buildings to over the years, has been nicknamed "Sheeranville" in the press.
 In 2013, he lived between Hendersonville, Tennessee and Los Angeles, California.
 In 2014, he bought a house in South London.

 Sheeran was in a relationship with Scottish singer-songwriter Nina Nesbitt (who was in his music video for "Drunk") in 2012, before breaking up.
 Nesbitt is the subject of Sheeran's songs "Nina" and "Photograph", while most of Nesbitt's album Peroxide is about Sheeran.
 In 2014, Sheeran was in a relationship with Athina Andrelos, who works for chef Jamie Oliver.
 She is the inspiration of Sheeran's song "Thinking Out Loud".
 They broke up in February 2015.

 In July 2015, Sheeran began a relationship with childhood friend and former secondary school classmate Cherry Seaborn.
 They announced their engagement in January 2018 and were married a year later.
 She is the inspiration of the song "Perfect".
 They have two daughters, born in 2020 and 2022.

 He is close friends with singer-songwriter Taylor Swift; the pair collaborated on her albums Red (original and re-recorded versions) and Reputation, as well as on a remix of the song "The Joker and the Queen" from Sheeran's album =.

-Sheeran is a supporter of his local football club Ipswich Town and FC Barcelona, his +−=÷× Tour kit sponsored their 2021–22 until 2024–25 season.
+Sheeran is a supporter of his local football club Ipswich Town and of FC Barcelona.
+His +−=÷× Tour kit sponsored Ipswitch Town's 2021–22 until 2024–25 season.
 Additionally, Sheeran was named in the club's squad list and given the squad number of 17.
-His +−=÷× Tour kit sponsorship deal with Ipswich Town was renewed for the 2022–23 season.
 In August 2024, Sheeran acquired a minority stake in the club, amounting to 1.4%.
-A collector of Panini's FIFA World Cup sticker album, he completed the 2014 World Cup album.
-Appearing as a guest on BBC Radio 4's Desert Island Discs on 7 May 2017, Sheeran chose His Dark Materials by Philip Pullman as his book of choice, and a lifetime supply of ketchup as the one inanimate luxury item that he would take with him on a desert island.

 In June 2015, Forbes listed his earnings at $57 million for the previous 12 months, and ranked him the 27th-highest-earning celebrity in the world.
 In July 2018, Forbes named Sheeran ninth on their list of the highest-paid celebrities.
 One of the wealthiest musicians, according to The Sunday Times Rich List of 2019, Sheeran was worth £160 million (US$207 million) as the 17th-richest musician in the UK.
-Sheeran's net worth is estimated at £300 million in 2023.
+Sheeran's net worth was estimated at £300 million in 2023.
+In February 2026, Sheeran was listed at number 64 on the Sunday Times Tax List of the UK's 100 biggest taxpayers, paying an estimated £19.9 million in tax.

-On 24 October 2021, Sheeran tested positive for COVID-19 less than a week before the release of his fifth album.
+Sheeran has more than 60 tattoos, including designs dedicated to his family and a tattoo of a lion on his chest.